 The Murray family purchased Dunlop Station in the mid 1930’s, once part of Samuel McCaughey’s huge sprawl of properties in NSW and QLD, and the site of the world’s first mechanical shearing in 1888.
 Being a million acres in those days, the station records show that in good years they shore up to 277,000 sheep a year!

 Trilby Station is situated near the village of Louth, 125km south west of Bourke, NSW Australia, on the Darling River Run.
 They are well signposted on the western/northern side of the river.
+The 25km stretch from Louth to Trilby Station on Toorale Rd is now sealed, making it ideal in times of rain, However continuing down the Darling River Run to Tilpa, Wilcannia, Menindee etc is still unsealed though usually in good order.

 Location tip